 Micro Nitro (Facebook) used to make a year 2000 transkit for the Revell dragsters, but it's no longer in the catalog

 Scale Repro's Plus engine parts and complete metal engines

 Jim also found a Slixx decal sheet for my Amato car (catalog numbers JATF / 1084), which look 10 times better than the Revell decals.
 I really like details such as the blower belt decal!
 A big problem is that the instructions don't mention the year.
 Judging from the name of crew chief Jimmy Prock (who took over from Tim Richards mid 1993) on the decals, the car is likely from 1994 and/or 1995.
 The 1994-1995 season car ran with the taller (motorcycle) front tires instead of the small (aircraft) tires, probably with eight-hole wheels.
-The car also had the wings on the rear side of the body (elephant ears).
+The car also had the wings on the rear side of the body ('kick-outs' or 'elephant ears' as I used to call them).
 Information courtesy of Guy Beaudette.